How Do You Advise Your Clients

 - What additional questions have been left unanswered by the SECURE Act that you need to plan for?

-The second 90-minute presentation, entitled, “The Traps & Tricks of Drafting IRA Trusts & Beneficiary Forms After the SECURE Act”, will be held on Thursday, March 12, 2020 at 9am Pacific Time (12pm Eastern Time).
+The second 90-minute presentation, is entitled, “The Traps & Tricks of Drafting IRA Trusts & Beneficiary Forms After the SECURE Act”.
 During this presentation, you will learn:

 - How do you draft an accumulation trust to both maximize income tax savings and asset protection?